Blog post

 Movement breaks don’t need to be long or drawn out, just a little something to get them up and moving.
 I’ve been using Zumba Kids guided dancing for a while now and love how excited my students get when they finally learn the moves.
 Each song is a few minutes long so it gives them enough time to clean the slate before starting the next activity.
 Plus, the songs are catchy and upbeat so kids love them!

-?
+[click_to_tweet tweet=”?
 Dancing can help improve memory and self-esteem. ?
-Bring a little flair in your classroom!Click To Tweet
+Bring a little flair in your classroom!” quote=”?
+Dancing can help improve memory and self-esteem. ?
+Bring a little flair in your classroom!”]

 Zumba & Nearpod